 Most people will encounter group life insurance through work.
 Since group life insurance is a contract between a group of covered individuals and an insurer, this kind of coverage is usually facilitated by large organizations such as employers, unions, or membership associations.

 Employers who offer group life insurance will often provide a certain amount of coverage at no cost (or very low cost) to the individual employee.
 This is usually part of the standard benefits package offered to employees.

 An employer may offer voluntary or supplemental life insurance as well.
 This is also group life insurance, and is intended to provide more coverage than a basic life insurance policy.
 You might purchase additional coverage if you want a higher death benefit amount; the decision to purchase a voluntary policy is up to you.

 Group life insurance policies may offer a flat death benefit amount or one equal to a multiple of your annual salary, such as one to two times.
 The cost for the basic policy is usually covered in full or in part by your employer.
 But even if you have to pay out of pocket, it will generally be less than what you would pay individually, since the insurer is basing cost on the risk of the entire group (and your employer may cover part of the premium).

 Group life insurance is also often guaranteed, meaning you don’t have to answer medical questions or take an exam to qualify.

 How Does Group Life Insurance Work?

-When large organizations contract with an insurer to offer group life insurance to their employees or members, the employer holds the actual insurance policy, which is called the master contract.
+When a large organization contracts with an insurer to offer group life insurance to its employees or members, the employer holds the actual insurance policy, which is called the master contract.
 Covered individuals receive a certificate of insurance, rather than the policy itself.
-Though the employer or organization holds the policy, each insured individual chooses their own beneficiaries.
+Although the employer or organization holds the policy, each insured individual chooses their own beneficiaries.